Rajkumar Sethupathi

 Rajkumar Sethupathy is an Indian actor who acts predominantly in Malayalam and Tamil films.
 He has acted in 50 movies in both Malayalam and Tamil films.
 He started his film career in the Tamil film Soolam, directed by M. Bhaskar, then with Mammootty in Thrishna, a 1981 Malayalam film.
-He was one of the leading actors from 1982-1988.
+He acted in many films during the 1980s.

 Early life

 Rajkumar was born in Chennai in a Royal family.
 He is the son of producer Shanmugha Rajeswara Sethupathi and Leelarani.
+Leelarani and his grandmother are from Kurnool.
 Tamil actress Latha is his elder sister.
 He has completed 2 years of acting courses at South India Film Chambers.

 Personal life

 He is the younger brother of actress Latha Sethupathi.
 He married Tamil actress Sripriya in 1988.
-The couple has daughter Sneha and son Nagarjun.